IhmeGroup/pyIDT/README.md

 * multiprocessing
 * numpy, itertools

+## License ##

+Please refer to the LICENSE.pdf in the repository.
+Note that this code requires PRIOR PERMISSION FROM AUTHORS FOR COMMERCIAL PURPOSES.

 ## Who do I talk to? ##

 * Repo owner or admin : [Pavan Bharadwaj](https://github.com/gpavanb)